MicrosoftDocs/azure-devops-docs/docs/user-guide/about-azure-devops-services-tfs.md

 In Azure DevOps Server, all use is on the honor system.
 To set access levels for users based on their licenses, specify their [access levels](../organizations/security/change-access-levels.md) on the administration page.
 For example, assign unlicensed users Stakeholder access only.

-Users with an Azure DevOps Server/TFS Client Access License (CAL) can have Basic access.
+Users with an Azure DevOps Server Client Access License (CAL) can have Basic access.
 Visual Studio subscribers can have either Basic or Advanced access, depending on their subscriptions.
 Azure DevOps Server doesn't attempt to verify these licenses or enforce compliance.

 <a name="security-data"></a>